hikari-no-yume/Firth/README.md

 Usage
 -----

+The (incomplete) implementation is currently written in JavaScript, and you'll need node.js to buld it.

+Use npm to install the dependencies:

+    $ npm install

+Now you can try out the REPL:

+    $ ./bin/firth.js

+Or, you can use gulp (`npm install -g gulp`) to compile the interpreter into a single file:

+    $ gulp

-Currently, the (incomplete) implementation is in `src`.
-For testing purposes, open `test.html` in your browser, which lets you type in Firth code and see its tokenised and parsed forms, as well as its output.
+And try out `test.html` in your browser, which lets you type in Firth code and execute it, seeing its tokenised and parsed forms.